-Whether you like or dislike Starbucks, we can all agree they are quite the entrepreneurs.
-If they can find another way to make a nickel they will.
+Whether you like or dislike Starbucks, we can all agree that they are quite the entrepreneurs.
+If they can find another way to make a nickel, they will.
 Coffee, ice cream, beer (Red Hook’s Double Black Stout), sugar-filled bottled pseudo coffee, and even a magazine that has nothing to do with coffee (Joe).
 It’s a classic corporate maneuver.
 Expand the empire by widening the product line.
-But, I feel they may have stepped on their own toe in the last year by pushing home espresso machines.
+But, I feel they may have stepped on their toe in the last year by pushing home espresso machines.

-Why would Starbucks sell me a machine that would give me the power to make my own espresso drinks at home?
+Why would Starbucks sell me a machine that would give me the power to make my espresso drinks at home?
 I’m reminded of the old Chinese proverb.

 Give a man a fish and he will eat for a day.
 Teach a man to fish and he will eat for a lifetime.